yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 for a fine-grained search.
 This is a partial or full name pattern with wildcard searching as specified by the *SQL-92 LIKE* specification.
 The wildcard characters are percent `%`, and underscore `_`, where an underscore matches any single character and a percent matches zero or more characters.

-**Categories**:
-You can select one of the following options to search by:
+You can select one of the following categories to search by:

-**wsdlSpec**
-: Search for `tModel`s classified as `wsdlSpec` (`uddi-org:types`category set to `wsdlSpec`).
+**wsdlSpec**: Search for `tModel`s classified as `wsdlSpec` (`uddi-org:types`category set to `wsdlSpec`).
 This is the default.

-**Reusable WS-Policy Expressions**
-: Search for `tModel`s classified as reusable WS-Policy Expressions.
+**Reusable WS-Policy Expressions**: Search for `tModel`s classified as reusable WS-Policy Expressions.

-**All**
-: Search for all `tModel`s.
+**All**: Search for all `tModel`s.

-Click **Next**
-to start the search.
-The **Search Results** tree shows the `tModel`
-URIs as top-level nodes.
+Click **Next** to start the search.
+The **Search Results** tree shows the `tModel` URIs as top-level nodes.
 These URIs are all WSDL URIs, and you can use these to generate policies on import by selecting the URI, and clicking the **Finish** button.

 You can click any of the nodes in the tree to display detailed properties about that node in the table below the **Search Results** tree.
 The properties listed depend on the type of the node that is selected.
 You can also right-click a node to edit it (for example, add a description, add a category or identifier node, or delete a duplicate node).

 ### Name search